Parallel Coordinates

 Parallel coordinate charts are used to plot multivariate data in data exploration, pattern recognition, and outlier detection.

-Parallel coordinates with small multiples
+Chart setup to build a parallel coordinates chart with small multiples

 1. Customization and formatting for parallel coordinate charts